Gard model: The model

 The assembly current size is $N=\sum_{i=1}^{N_G}n_i$.
 The system is kept away from equilibrium by imposing a fission action once the assembly reaches a maximal size, Nmax, usually in the order of NG.
 This splitting action produces two progeny of same size, and one of which is grown again.

 The model is subjected to a Monte Carlo algorithm based simulations, using Gillespie algorithm.

 Selection

-In 2010, Eors Szathmary and collaborators have chosen GARD as an archetypal metabolism-first realization.
-They have introduced selection coefficient into the model, which increase or decrease the growth rate of assemblies, depending on how similar or dis-similar they are to a given target.
-They found that the ranking of the assemblies are un-affected by the selection pressure, and concluded that GARD does not exhibit Darwinian evolution.
+In 2010, Eors Szathmary and collaborators chose GARD as an archetypal metabolism-first realization.
+They introduced into the model a selection coefficient which increases or decreases the growth rate of assemblies depending on how similar or dissimilar they are to a given target.
+They found that the ranking of the assemblies is unaffected by the selection pressure and concluded that GARD does not exhibit Darwinian evolution.

-In 2012 it was shown that this criticism is erroneous and was refuted.
-Two major drawbacks of the 2010 paper were: (1) they have focused on a general assembly and not on a composome or compotype (faithfully replicating and quasispecies, respectively); (2) they have performed only a single, random, simulation to test the selectability.
+In 2012, Doron Lancet and Omer Markovitch disputed this.
+Two major drawbacks of the 2010 paper were: (1) the authors focused on a general assembly and not on a composome or compotype (faithfully replicating and quasispecies, respectively); (2) they performed only a single, random simulation to test the selectability.